Third-level education in the Republic of Ireland: Institutions

 There are over 25 third-level courses at graduate and postgraduate level offered through the Irish language.
 Acadamh na hOllscolaíochta Gaeilge is the Irish language Department of the University of Galway and it has different off-campus centres throughout the Gaeltacht regions.
 Dublin City University has an Irish language department called Fiontar.
-University College Dublin (UCD), TU Dublin, and Galway-Mayo Institute of Technology (GMIT) also offer similar courses.
+University College Dublin (UCD), TU Dublin, and Atlantic Technological University (ATU) also offer similar courses.

-All but two of the seven universities in Ireland offer "open" (omnibus entry) Bachelor of Arts degrees through the CAO where the student can choose their specialisation after their first year of study.
+All but two of the eleven universities in Ireland offer "open" (omnibus entry) Bachelor of Arts degrees through the CAO where the student can choose their specialisation after their first year of study.
 The two universities that do not offer "open" (omnibus entry) arts degrees, Trinity College Dublin and DCU, do still offer Bachelor of Arts degrees in specific areas of study such as Drama Studies, Journalism, Latin, History, Japanese, and International Relations.

-In one, Trinity College Dublin, the applicants wishing to read an Arts degree may apply to the college to read a combination of two subjects, such as French and Philosophy - which the student may continue to read jointly or with focus on one.
+In one, Trinity College Dublin, the applicants wishing to read an Arts degree may apply to the college to read a combination of two subjects, such as French and Philosophy – which the student may continue to read jointly or with focus on one.
 DCU's de facto omnibus entry arts degree is offered by St. Patrick's College of Education (a college of DCU) and is titled "BA in Humanities".
-All Hallows College (a college of DCU) offer BA in Humanities, Theology Pastoral Care, and English.
+All Hallows College (a college of DCU) offer BA in humanities, theology pastoral care, and English.

 Entry into higher education institutions is normally done through the CAO.
 In this way, students wishing to enter university apply to the CAO rather than the individual university.
 Places in courses are usually awarded based on results in the Leaving Certificate Examination or any international equivalent.
 Each university has a minimum entry requirement, usually requiring a pass grade in either English or Irish, as well as maths.
 Some also require a pass grade in a modern continental European language (French, German, Spanish or Italian).
 Each individual course has further entry requirements, for example, science courses usually require a certain grade in one or two sciences.
 The student must also achieve the number of points required for the course under the points system.
 However, universities also have systems in place for accepting mature students, and students who have successfully completed a Post Leaving Certificate or Further Education course.

 Entry into third-level is generally very high in Ireland (as it also is in Northern Ireland), and among young adults (those aged 25 to 34), 41.6% of them have attained third-level degrees—the second highest level in the EU after Cyprus, and substantially ahead of the average of 29.1%.
 Broken down by gender, approximately 43% of women and 40% of men Ireland attend third level education.